 Tamara believes a great community is a safe place for families, where everything you need is within walking distance and where kids can ride bikes until the street lights come on.

 When he’s not working, Steven believes in paying it forward.
-He sits on the board of YESS – Youth Empowerment & Support Services and also works as a volunteer coach at Edmonton’s South Side Athletic Club, coaching club hockey and, no matter how busy, Steven tries to get a game of shinny in every now and then.
+He sits on the board of YESS – Youth Empowerment & Support Services and also works as a volunteer coach with the St. Albert Raiders Club, coaching club hockey and, no matter how busy, Steven tries to get a game of shinny in every now and then.

 Our team is committed to creating lasting communities for generations to come.
 Every day, when we leave our own homes for work, we strive to redefine Edmonton and its surrounding areas by working together towards developing the best places to live.